 The inventory is accounted for according to the lowest of cost and net realizable value.
-The value of cost is determined through the use of first in, first out method (FIFO).
-The cost of completed goods and ongoing work comprises av raw materials, direct salaries, other direct costs and associated indirect production costs (based on normal production capacity).
+The value of cost is determined through the use of the first in, first out method (FIFO).
+The cost of completed goods and ongoing work comprises raw materials, direct salaries, other direct costs and associated indirect production costs (based on normal production capacity).
 The net realizable value is the estimated sales price in the ongoing business, deducting for variable sales costs.
-Tests for obsolete stock takes place on a quarterly basis based on future sales prognosis and the sustainability of material in inventory.
+Stock is tested for obsolescence on a quarterly basis based on future sales prognosis and the shelf-life of material in inventory.